mattbrand/campconquer/README.md

 (we may want to add a "disabled" flag to the spreadsheet for that scenario, or "upsert" the seeds instead of wiping them and re-inserting them)

 > You may be tempted to edit the gear etc. via the admin interface.
 RESIST THE TEMPTATION.
-Do it through git or local demos, staging, etc. will get out of sync with production.
+Do it through Google Doc / Export CSV / Git or else local demos, staging, etc. will get out of sync with production.

 Currently `rake db:seed` creates lots of random players and positions too... we should probably make a separate rake task for that